rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - Requirements:
   - No shared state
   - No dependency between tests and their execution order
-  - No mutatation of global state
+  - No mutation of global state
   - No `@DirtiesContext`

 Two ways to achieve this: